 MR N: At 77 any time I have left is frosting…This term "life-threatening illness" isn't any more life threatening than if I didn't have an illness…It's part of what goes with living.
 I'm perfectly content with the thought that it's the end.

 MR N'S SON: The end of life.
 There's nothing good about his eventually dying.
 There's no upside to that.
 There's certainly a lot of good to my having this time with him.
 That's a great thing.

 Mr N is an articulate, reflective, and warm man.
 Several painful losses have served as a stimulus for self-reflection and growth.
 He has developed an eclectic but firm sense of values and beliefs.
 Mr N's unusual equanimity in the face of his death offers a "best possible" scenario for the end of life.
-However, despite all ...
+However, ...